myrtheiw/PLASTICospar/README.md

-Based on this Criteria, we found some camera:
-1.Canon SX740: This is a great choice for 4K videos at 30p.
+Based on this Criteria, we found some camera: \n 1.Canon SX740: This is a great choice for 4K videos at 30p.
 It's really light and has Optical Image Stabilization to keep your shots steady.
 Also, it's got Wi-Fi and Bluetooth, so connecting it to other devices is a breeze.
 Price around €409.99 in canon.nl

 2. Sony HX99: This compact camera is awesome for 4K videos.
 It comes with an 18.2 MP sensor and can zoom up to 30x, or even 60x with a special feature.
 Around €479.00 in sony.nl